-Farming across 81 hectares (200 acres) and with a closed herd of 100 autumn calved suckler Simmental cross Hereford cows, Mr Willison said cuts to direct payments had prompted him to future-proof his business.
+Farming across 81 hectares (200 acres) and with a closed herd of 100 autumn-calved suckler Simmental-cross-Hereford cows, Mr Willison said cuts to direct payments had prompted him to prepare his business for the future.

 “Our BPS entitlement currently sits at £18,000, which will decrease to £9,000 by 2024.
 AHDB’s Farm Business Review has provided us with the tools to help future-proof our business and assess how it will cope with such losses.”

-Taking a deep dive into Mr Willison’s business model with AHDB knowledge exchange manager Sarah Hurford, the tool provided an opportunity to discuss the improvement of on-farm efficiencies over the next five years to bridge the gap in BPS payments.
+Taking a deep dive into Mr Willison’s business model with AHDB knowledge exchange manager Sarah Hurford, the tool provided an opportunity to discuss making on-farm efficiencies over the next five years to bridge the gap in BPS payments.